azimuth-cloud/azimuth-config/docs/best-practice.md

 [sample GitLab CI/CD configuration](https://github.com/stackhpc/azimuth-config/tree/main/.gitlab-ci.yml.sample)
 is provided that implements this workflow for GitLab-hosted repositories.

+## Disaster recovery

+Azimuth uses [Velero](https://velero.io/) to backup the data that is required to restore an Azimuth instance in the event of a catastrophic failure.
+This functionality is not enabled by default, as it requires credentials for an S3 bucket in which the backups will be stored.

+It is recommended that [disaster recovery is enabled](./configuration/14-disaster-recovery.md) for a production deployment.

 ## Configuration

 You are now ready to begin adding configuration to your environments.
 When building an environment